phcmaster/amazon-bedrock-automated-knowledge-bases-sync/README.md

-# amazon-bedrock-automated-knowledge-bases-sync
-Automated sync in Amazon Bedrock knowledge bases.
+## Automated sync in Amazon Bedrock knowledge bases.

 This solution gives you concrete guidance on how to address Amazon Bedrock knowledge bases automatically sync when a new object arrives to your data source.